tseradev/tsera/README.md

 # Or create a minimal project with only specific modules
 tsera init demo --no-fresh --no-docker --no-ci

+# Note: The CI module generates 6 workflows in .github/workflows/:
+# - ci-lint.yml, ci-test.yml, ci-build.yml, ci-codegen.yml, ci-coherence.yml, ci-openapi.yml
+# These workflows are templates that can be freely modified after generation.
+# TSera does not regenerate or synchronize them (unlike CD workflows managed by 'tsera deploy sync').

 # Or create a backend-only project
 tsera init demo --no-fresh